cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 We are trying to solve the problem of data centralization and data censorship.
 Which in other words, is decentralization of common knowledge (assuming that data is the new knowledge and that we are moving into the digital age).

 ### Why are you doing this?
-We believe that each person should be able to control their own data, their identity, their knowledge.
-We believe that the universe can become a better place if our children live in a digital environment where they are in charge of their actions.
+Each person should be able to control their own data, their identity, their knowledge.
+The universe can become a better place if our children live in a digital environment where they are in charge of their actions.

 ### What's wrong with Google?
 Google is a brilliant idea.
 We do not deny this.
 But Google is the rebel that has overthrown the dictator and became the dictator itself.
 Google uses you to shape the essence and the fundamentals of communications between everyone and everything.
 Whilst at it, Google doesn't care for anyone and will make money on your action and your behalf.